NickN-Eng/DynamoGrasshopperCodeGen/README.md

 * The generated files will be located within a subfolder of each Dynamo/Grasshopper project called DGCodeGen.
 * Files in .../DGCodeGen are overwritten on each run.
 To avoid overwriting edited files, move them out of this folder.
 * Grasshopper component guids are automatically generated, and are saved in the method definition, under the `[GhGuid()]` attribute.
 This means that the .cs file defining each method may be overwritten during the running of this tool.
 Deleting this saved attribute will cause the tool to generate a new Guid.

+# Todo

+- [ ] Improve writing functions to Dynamo, which currently has very limited support.
+Basic features which are not currently supported include List types, Dataclasses etc...
+- [ ] Error checking
+- [ ] A standalone app/visual studio integration
+- [ ] Selectively update functions/dataclasses.
+E.g. through marking with attributes.
+- [ ] Allow users to add additional supported types in the from within the DGCommon library.
+E.g. by scanning for TypeConversions/TypeTemplates.